foreverfl/vscode/docs/java/java-spring-apps.md

 ![Install Java Extensions](images/java-webapp/install-extensions.gif)

 Once you have the Extension Pack for Java installed, it will automatically build the project for you (the build may take several minutes).
-You can run the application within VS Code by pressing `kb(workbench.action.debug.start)` and selecting the **Java** environment.
+You can run the application within VS Code by pressing `F5` and selecting the **Java** environment.
 The Java Debug extension will generate a debugging configuration file `launch.json` for you under a `.vscode` folder in your project.
 You can see build progress in the VS Code Status bar and when everything is finished, the final active debug configuration is displayed.

 ![debug configuration in the Status bar](images/java-webapp/debugging-status-bar.png)

 You can learn more about how VS Code launches your application in Debugging [Launch Configurations](/docs/editor/debugging.md#launch-configurations).
-Press `kb(workbench.action.debug.start)` again to launch the debugger.
+Press `F5` again to launch the debugger.

 ![Run Spring Boot](images/java-webapp/run-spring-boot.gif)